Chhenabara

 Chhanabora is a sweetmeat from the Indian subcontinent made from chhena and syrup.
 It is attested from the 16th century.
 It is related to rosogolla and pantua, sharing a cottage cheese basis with the former and a burnt brown crust with the latter.
-According to local legend, it was created when Maharaja Manindrachandra Nandi of Cossimbazar ordered his cook to create a dessert that was neither rosogolla nor panta.
+According to local legend, it was created when Maharaja Manindrachandra Nandi of Cossimbazar ordered his cook to create a dessert that was neither rosogolla nor pantua.
 It is common in Murshidabad and outsize chhanabora are a common gift for high-ranking visitors.